Alexandra of Denmark: Queen and empress consort

-Queen mother (1910–1925)
+Queen mother

 From Edward's death, Alexandra was queen mother, being a dowager queen and the mother of the reigning monarch.
 She did not attend the coronation of her son and daughter-in-law in 1911 since it was not customary for a crowned queen to attend the coronation of another king or queen, but otherwise continued the public side of her life, devoting time to her charitable causes.
 One such cause was Alexandra Rose Day, where artificial roses made by people with disabilities were sold in aid of hospitals by women volunteers.
 During the First World War the custom of hanging the banners of foreign princes invested with Britain's highest order of knighthood, the Order of the Garter, in St George's Chapel, Windsor Castle, came under criticism, as the German members of the Order were fighting against Britain.
 Alexandra joined calls to "have down those hateful German banners".
 Driven by public opinion, but against his own wishes, the King had the banners removed; but to Alexandra's dismay, he had taken down not only "those vile Prussian banners" but also those of her Hessian relations who were, in her opinion, "simply soldiers or vassals under that brutal German Emperor's orders".
 On 17 September 1916, she was at Sandringham during a Zeppelin air raid, but far worse was to befall other members of her family.
 In Russia, her nephew Tsar Nicholas II was overthrown and he, his wife and their children were killed by revolutionaries.
-Alexandra's sister, the Dowager Empress, was rescued from Russia in 1919 by HMS Marlborough and brought to England, where she lived for some time with Alexandra.
+Dowager Empress Maria was rescued from Russia in 1919 by HMS Marlborough and brought to England, where she lived for some time with her sister Alexandra.

+Last years and death

 Alexandra retained a youthful appearance into her senior years, but during the war her age caught up with her.
 She took to wearing elaborate veils and heavy makeup, which was described by gossips as having her face "enamelled".
 She made no more trips abroad, and her health worsened.
 In 1920, a blood vessel in her eye burst, leaving her with temporary partial blindness.
 Towards the end of her life, her memory and speech became impaired.
-She died on 20 November 1925 at Sandringham House from a heart attack eleven days before her 81st birthday.
-Queen Alexandra lay in state at Westminster Abbey, and was interred on 28 November next to her husband in St George's Chapel, Windsor Castle.
+Alexandra died at 5:25 pm on 20 November 1925 at Sandringham House from a heart attack, aged 80.
+She lay in state at Westminster Abbey and was interred on 28 November next to her husband in St George's Chapel, Windsor Castle.